Empowering and protecting rural women in the time of coronavirus

-Empowering and protecting rural women in the time of coronavirus04 May 2020
+Empowering and protecting rural women in the time of coronavirusEstimated reading time: 4 minutes

 The April morning sun beats down on Kontagora, a lively market town in central Nigeria.
 Generators hum as milling machines husk the brown bran from rice grains, revealing glistening white kernels.
 COVID-19 is on everybody’s mind.
 But the thriving Tudun Wada South Rice Processors women’s cooperative is open for business.

 Here in Kontagora, small-scale processors are continuing to do their part to help meet Nigeria’s food needs.